A Brief Sketch of the Rottweiler

-However, changes in behavior with female Rottweilers don’t mean that you should have two of them living under your roof.
+A Rottweiler is naturally strong, so when two females fight, injury or even death may result.
+However, changes in behavior with female Rottweilers don’t mean that you should have two living under your roof.
 It’s important to remember that behavior problems will result no matter how close they are as puppies.
-Plus, a Rottweiler is naturally strong, so when two females fight, injury or even death may result.

 Can You Adopt Two Rottweilers of the Opposite Sex?

-If you’re looking to raise two Rottweilers, it’s best if you have a male and a female.
+If you’re looking to raise two Rottweilers, it’s best to have a male and a female.
 Opposite-sex dogs have a better advantage because there is less competition.

 Two opposite-sex Rottweilers can entertain each other and make excellent lifelong companions.
 However, if you don’t want puppies, it’s best to get them both fixed.